-Venkataraman Aiyer (1879-1950) had read many English books and would daily read an English newspaper.
+Ramana Maharshi (or Venkataraman Aiyer, 1879-1950) had read many English books and would daily read an English newspaper.
 W. Y. Evans-Wentz had given him copies of his published books, and of these books he liked best Tibet's Great Yogi, Milarepa.
 He once requested N. Balaram Reddy to read it.
 [Cf. N. Balaram Reddy, My Reminiscences]

-Venkataraman Aiyer lived on the southern slope of a hill for many years, and then moved down to the foot of the hill, where he spent his last 28 years on earth.
+Ramana lived on the southern slope of a hill for many years, and then moved down to the foot of the hill, where he spent his last 28 years on earth.
 Visitors experienced deep feelings in his presence.
 He answered questions for hours every day.
 Many books originated in it.
-He taught such as, "The body is itself a disease."
-He also said that often the best learning is had by silent speech.
-But that would depend on what is communicated or not communicated - The proper view is rather that the body is an opportunity - for joking too.
+He taught that often the best learning is had by silent speech.
+But that would depend on what is communicated or not communicated, and for joking too.

 About thirty miles south of Madurai is the village Tirucculi (Tiruchuzhi) in the Tamil land of South India, and there lived in the latter part of the 1800s Sundaram Aiyar with his wife Alagammal.
 To them was born a child, Venkataraman, on December 30, 1879.
-The child, Venkataraman Aiyer, was later known as Bhagavan and Maharishi.
+The child was later known as Bhagavan.
 He grew up a healthy, normal boy.
 There was nothing markedly distinctive about Venkataraman's early years.
 He was sent to an elementary school in Tirucculi, and then for a year's education to a school in Dindigul.

-Shortly before his sixteenth birthday he had a premonition of Arunachala.
-It is a mountain.
-And soon afterwards he felt provoked by a book, the life-stories of sixty-three Tamil saints.
+Shortly before his sixteenth birthday he had a premonition of the Arunachala mountain.
+Soon afterwards he felt provoked by a book, the life-stories of sixty-three Tamil saints.
 This first piece of religious literature that he read, enthralled him.

-He became spontaneously self-realized, or enlightened, on July 17 1896, when he was sixteen.
-One day he was sitting up alone on the first floor of his uncle's house.
-There was nothing wrong with it.
-But he felt he was going to die, and he did not know why he felt like that.
-He calmly thought about what he should do.
+When he was sixteen, one day he was sitting up alone on the first floor of his uncle's house and felt he was going to die.
+He did not know why he felt that way.
 He said to himself, "Now, death has come.
-What does it mean?
-What is it that is dying?
-This body dies."
+What does it mean?"

-This was what he thought: "Well, this body is now dead.
-It will be carried to the burning ground and there burnt and reduced to ashes.
+He thought further: "Well, this body is now dead. . . .
 But . . . am I dead?
 Is the body I?"

 He took care to explain to later devotees that this was not reasoning, but a flash of understanding and a flood of Self-awareness.
 It resulted in a change in his life.
 Things that he had valued earlier now lost their value.
-School-studies, friends, relations - none of these had now any significance for him.
-He grew utterly indifferent.
-Avoiding company he preferred to sit alone, absorbed in meditation.
+Friends, relations - none of these had now any significance for him.
+He grew utterly indifferent to them, as he was to school study.
+He preferred to sit alone, absorbed in meditation.

-Venkataraman admitted to himself that there was no use pretending to study and be his old self.
+Venkataraman admitted to himself that there was no use pretending to study.
 Very soon he departed for Tiruvannamalai.
 He wrote in a letter he left for his family: "No one need grieve over this act."
-Thus, six weeks after his Awakening, he had blissfully renounced what he owned and fled to the hill of Arunachala in South India.
+Thus, six weeks after his death-thoughts triggered awakening, he fled to the hill of Arunachala in South India.